sigp/lighthouse/book/src/ui-configuration.md

     docker run --rm -ti --name siren --env-file $PWD/.env --net host sigp/siren
     ```

     Note that, due to the `--net=host` flag, this will expose Siren on ports 3000, 80, and 443.
-Preferrably, only the latter should be accessible.
+Preferably, only the latter should be accessible.
 Adjust your firewall and/or skip the flag wherever possible.

     If it fails to start, an error message will be shown.
 For example, the error